oyaprotocol/node/README.md

   Add new API endpoints to query detailed bundle and proposer information.

 - **Robust Error Handling and Logging:**
-  Improve error handling in the block proposer logic and enhance logging to facilitate debugging and monitoring.
+  Improve error handling in the bundle proposer logic and enhance logging to facilitate debugging and monitoring.

 - **Performance Optimization:**
   Optimize the node for scalability and higher throughput as the network and transaction volumes grow.